You’re driving along one day in your Mercedes, and then all of a sudden, a message on your dash appears that says Mercedes-Benz D service.

-Well, in this post will be addressing exactly that question and help you to understand what this message means and what you need to do.
+Well, this post will address exactly that question and help you to understand what this message means and what you need to do.

 - Oil change

 - Engine filter change

 - Inspection for any other issues

 The D Service maintenance of a Mercedes-Benz will take quite some time when compared to the other types of services.
 Roughly you can expect to have your car being worked on for about 4 hours.

 It really doesn’t take that long to change the oil, filters, brake fluid, or any other fluids.

 The rest of the time is allocated to giving attention to any other potential issues that may be on the vehicle.

 The D service notification will appear a few days ahead of time.
 This happens to give you sufficient time to schedule a service with your dealership or service shop.